NIRSpec IFU and MIRI MRS Observations of Cassiopeia A

 MIRI MRS

-We would like to use all 3 grating settings of the MRS in order to observe all emission lines present in the mid-infrared and dust emission from various types of dust.
+Use all 3 grating settings of the MRS in order to observe all emission lines present in the mid-infrared and dust emission from various types of dust.
 Rho et al. (2008) found multiple emission lines in the spectra of the Cas A supernova remnants, including [ArII] at 9.0 μm, [NeII] at 12.8 μm, and [OIV] at 25.9 μm, among others.
 In addition, Rho et al. note that their Cas A spectra suggest emission from solid-state dust of various kinds of compositions, including silicates and SiO2 (the latter has a prominent broad emission feature peaking near 21 μm), among others.

 NIRSpec IFU

 Some of the strongest lines from Cas A FMKs in the near-infrared that belong to elements such as S, Si, and Fe, are located near 1 μm wavelength (Hurford & Fesen 1996; Gerardy & Fesen 2001).
 A set of 4 strong emission lines belonging to [SII] were observed by Hurford & Fesen (1996) and Gerardy and Fesen (2001) as a blend of lines spanning the range 1.0287–1.0373 μm.
 Additionally, the greatest possible spectral resolving power is desired to resolve any velocity structure, if possible.
-Here, we use the G140H grating to achieve the highest spectral resolving power.
-We choose the F100LP filter; although the F070LP filter can be used with this grating, it is not advisable with the IFU, as the wavelengths <0.96 μm will fall off the detector.
+Here, use the G140H grating to achieve the highest spectral resolving power.
+Choose the F100LP filter; although the F070LP filter can be used with this grating, it is not advisable with the IFU, as the wavelengths <0.96 μm will fall off the detector.

 Step 3 - (For MIRI MRS) Determine whether you should choose simultaneous imaging with the MIRI imager